PrettyR/alx-system_engineering-devops/0x02-shell_redirections/README.md

-3. What about 2.
-Display the contents of two files
+4. Last lines of a file.
+Display the last ten lines of a file